FullStory heatmap example

 If you are in business, own a website, or are trying to succeed by launching a product or service, you need UI design—which means you need UI design tools.

-Your UI or UX design tool works towards the same goal: helping you make beautiful and engaging digital websites and apps.
+Your UI or UX design tool works towards the same goal: helping you make beautiful and engaging digital websites and mobile apps.
 The tools chosen here are all a part of the product design process, which includes:

 • Wireframing: a two-dimensional skeletal outline of a webpage or app.